yunpengn/ding-backend/README.md

 #### Firebase Cloud Function `orderChange`

-This function is trigger whenever there is change to any direct child node of the `orders/` node.
+This function is triggered whenever there is change to any direct child node of the `orders/` node.
 - If there is a new order inserted, it will increment the corresponding `stall_overview` node by 1;
 - if there is an existing order deleted (usually because of being moved to `order_history/`),  decrement by 1.

+#### Firebase Cloud Function `averageRating`

+This function is triggered whenever there is any change to the `review` node of the `order_history`'s direct child node.
+- If so, it will update the corresponding stall's `stall_overview` node's `averageRating` attribute.
+To achieve this, an extra `reviewCount` attribute is stored under `stall_overview`.

 ## Licence